First published on TECHNET on Aug 30, 2018, updated April 14, 2021

 You can choose the type of content that is cleared by Storage Sense.
 Note that some of this content isn’t automatically cleaned by Storage Sense.
 These cleanup actions may temporarily decrease the performance of your system.
 For example, clearing thumbnails will free up space but when you navigate to a folder with pictures in it, thumbnail previews will be recreated and thumbnails may not be available for a few moments.

-The Disk Cleanup experience (“cleanmgr.exe”) is being deprecated.
-We’re retaining the Disk Cleanup tool for compatibility reasons.
-There’s no need to worry since Storage Sense’s functionality is a superset of what the legacy Disk Cleanup provides!
+Disk Cleanup is being deprecated but we are retaining the tool for compatibility reasons.
+There is no need to worry since Storage Sense’s functionality is a superset of what the legacy Disk Cleanup provides!